All You Need To Know About Casa Mila Tickets- Tours, Discounts And Free Entry

 2. How much do the Casa Mila and Casa Batllo combo tickets cost?

-The combo ticket starts at €63 for adults, with additional discounts for seniors, students, and youth.
+The starts at €63 for adults, with additional discounts for seniors, students, and youth.
 Children under 12 years old can enter for free.

 3. What is included in the Casa Mila and Casa Batllo combo ticket?